drnsmith/drnsmith.github.io/content/projects/Project10/Project10.md

 ```

 #### Fine-Tuning the Model
-Once the custom head is trained, we unfreeze the base DenseNet201 layers and fine-tune them on the histopathology dataset.
+Once the custom head is trained, I unfreeze the base `DenseNet201` layers and fine-tune them on the histopathology dataset.
 Fine-tuning adjusts the pre-trained weights to better suit the target domain.

 ```python